maniginam/maniginam.github.io/_posts/2020-11-09-game-of-life.md

 date: 2020-11-09
 ---

 Let’s see.
-Today, i started by finishing the video for my game-of-life kata.
-I think it looks pretty good, but let’s see what y’all have to say about it (it’s down below)
+Today, i started by finishing the video for my [Game-of-Life Kata](https://www.youtube.com/watch?v=Gwk9mmQtYOc).
+I think it looks pretty good, but let’s see what y’all have to say about [it](https://www.youtube.com/watch?v=Gwk9mmQtYOc).
+Feel free to comment & like.

 After this, i thought i had all the time in the world to finish all the TODO’s in TTT.
 Ha!
 While i did have all that time, everytime I went to fix something, something else broke--sometimes my tests and sometimes the production code.
 Fragile & rigid for sure!

 Nonetheless, I think it is getting better.
 I’m certainly eager for my next assignment, so I’m working hard to get this done efficiently.

 You’d think I’d have a bunch to talk about seeing as I was out of town for so long recently, but I’m kind of at a loss for what else to say…  Until next time I guess.

-<video src="https://maniginam.github.io/blog/pics&vids/Game-of-Life-Kata.mp4" width="600" height="400" controls></video>

 ***
 Rex: